Eatkin/bookmarks-CLI/README.md

 * Add support for other browsers
 * Add support for subfolders
 * Add cosine similarity recommender system to suggest similar bookmarks
-* Option to export bookmarks to a browsable HTML file instead of using the CLI
+* Advanced export with some sort of basic css styling and filtering